rafael-kennedy/vue-d3-world-map/README.md

-# vue-d3-world-map
+# vue-topojson-map

-A simple World map component using d3
+A simple map component using topojson and d3
+For examples and documentation, visit [the docs](https://rafael-kennedy.github.io/vue-topojson-map/)